-A simulator is associated with the DEVS formalism in order

-to exercise instructions of coupled model to actually generate its behavior.
+A simulator is associated with the DEVS formalism in order to exercise instructions of coupled model to actually generate its behavior.
 The architecture of a DEVS simulation system is derived from the abstract simulator concepts [6] associated with the hierarchical and modular DEVS formalism.
+What can provides the DEVS simulation in test automation ?
+The integration of Sikuli anf RF using DEVS open new perspectives for the automation of test scenarii simulation.
+For example, with DEVS the user can plan (using plugin) multiple tests in a automated way using a process dedicated to executes multiple simulations.

 For the last ten years, research work has been oriented towards the development of environments based on the DEVS formalism [19-24].